grange85/ahfow-www/_posts/2008/2008-12-05-more-sad-hits-gets-more-good-press.markdown

 tags: []
 ---
 <div class="imagebox-a"><img src="https://media.fullofwishes.co.uk/03-damon_and_naomi/sleeves/dan_moresadhits.jpg" width="200" height="200" alt="More Sad Hits sleeve"/></div>
-<p>Damon & Naomi have posted <a href="http://web.archive.org/web/20091102065104/http://www.damonandnaomi.com:80/reviews/mshreviews.html">a collection of some of the reviews</a> that the reissue of their first album has been getting. <a href="/database/release/more-sad-hits/">More Sad Hits</a> has just been re-released on their own 20|20|20 label and has been garnering rave reviews, quite a few of which are from UK based sites and newspapers.</p>
+<p>Damon & Naomi have posted <a href="http://web.archive.org/web/20091102065104/http://www.damonandnaomi.com:80/reviews/mshreviews.html">a collection of some of the reviews</a> that the reissue of their first album has been getting.
+More Sad Hits has just been re-released on their own 20|20|20 label and has been garnering rave reviews, quite a few of which are from UK based sites and newspapers.</p>
 <blockquote><p>Damon & Naomi create a self-contained world of sound that drifts on softened harmony vocals and the fragile, almost bottomless, rhythms of sparsely strummed guitars.<br/><em>The Wire</em></p></blockquote>
 <blockquote><p>Shimmering beauty, gracious warmth, fragile emotion, translucent melancholy and you really don't hear the hints of cynicism and the swipes at former members unless you really tune in<br/><em>The Organ</em></p></blockquote>
 <p>You can read <a href="http://web.archive.org/web/20091102065104/http://www.damonandnaomi.com:80/reviews/mshreviews.html">stacks more on damonandnaomi.com</a> and a quick check of that page produces this chart of reviewers cliche...</p>